-Students who ride a bicycle to school must park them in the designated rack at the front of the building.
+Students who ride a bicycle to school must park them in a bike rack appointed at the front of the building.
 It is recommended that students bring a locking device to secure his/her property.
 The school will not be responsible for damaged or stolen bicycles.
-Bicycles are to remain parked except when arriving at school or departing from the school campus.
+Bicycles are to remain parked except when arriving at school or leaving from the school campus.
 Students are expected to follow safety rules.
 Helmets and properly working safety gear are highly recommended.